ValMobile/RealisticSurvival-Wiki/pages/Editing-Config-Files.md

       - "STRIPPED_WARPED_STEM"
       - "STRIPPED_WARPED_HYPHAE"

-Let's say you wanted the player to also be unable to break oak planks.
-You would add this below the lowest entry.
+To demonstrate, if you wanted the player to also be unable to break oak planks in addition to the above blocks, you would add this below the lowest entry:

 `- "OAK_PLANKS"`